Need inspiration for your company name? 8 tips

 If you have fallen out of love with your current company name, you can always change it.
 Perhaps it no longer reflects the work you do or you want to give your own twist to a company you just acquired.Â

 Technically speaking, changing your company name is easy.
 All you have to do is report the change to KVK.
 You can also choose to add a new trade name.
 Your listing will stay the same, apart from the fact that your business will have an extra name.
 Adding a new trade name can be a good idea if you start a new activity or begin selling a new product group.
-If you want to sever all ties to your previous company name, changing the name would be the obvious thing to do.Â
+If you add a new trade name, it is best to keep separate records for the activities performed under that name.
+This is not mandatory, but it does keep things clear.Â

+If you want to cut all ties to your previous company name, changing the name is the obvious thing to do.
 Practically speaking, changing your company name does involve a lot of work.
 Everyone knows you by your old company name, so you need to let your customers know you have a new name.
-Besides, you will probably need a new logo and new brochures too.
+You will probably also need a new logo and new brochures too.
 Make sure that your old website refers visitors to your new site and that you update your name everywhere, including on your social media accounts and your Google Business Profile.Â

 Buying a company name

-If you have put all the tips and tricks from this article into practice and you still cannot come up with an original name, you can always outsource your quest to someone else.
-You can even order ready-made company names - along with a prefab logo and domain name - online.Â
+Have you put all the tips and tricks from this article into practice and you still cannot come up with an original name?
+You can always outsource your quest to someone else.
+You can even order ready-made company names online, including a logo and domain name.Â